Glossary Terms

 Leverage

-Leverage is the use of various financial instruments or borrowed capital to purchase and/or increase the potential return of investment.
-Assume a buyer puts 20% down on a $5M property.
-Essentially, they paid $1M to ...
+Leverage is the use of various financial instruments or borrowed capital to purchase and/or enhance the potential return of an investment.
+In commercial real estate, leverage typically involves borrowing funds—such as through loans or mortgages—to ... -

 Limited Partner

-A limited partner is a business partner whose liability is limited to the amount of their investment in the company.
-They are also known as silent partners and their income is considered as
+A limited partner is a business partner whose liability is limited to the amount of their investment in the company. -

 LTV